wizo06/japanese/docs/Fundamentals/particles.md

 ### 「で」

-The particle 「で」 also has many functions, and can be summarized as the **contextual/boundary** particle.
+The particle 「で」 also has many functions, and can be summarized as the **boundary** particle.

 **Function 1: Marks the place where an action takes place**